ssaniva/cs594-spring-2015/exams/exam1.md

 You will upload `answer.txt` and `data_duck.py` to CSNS.
 Note that the file names as specified are `answer.txt` and `data_duck.py` (all lowercase).

-> I have wanted to confirm whether I understood the question for Programming Part correctly or not.

->> Is this "Sunday 08:00 AM to 9:10 AM" under logistics section on URL mentioned considered date?
+> Is this "Sunday 08:00 AM to 9:10 AM" under logistics section on URL mentioned considered date?

 I would say that you have one `Day of the week` and two `Time of day`

->> For each of the date occurences on that page, we have to report in following format ?
+> For each of the date occurences on that page, we have to report in following format ?

 ```
 Seasons: 4